 For a Limited Time receive a FREE EHS Report "Recordkeeping for EHS Managers."
 This special report contains a recordkeeping checklist to help you keep track of your records for major environmental laws and OSHA's Hazard Communication Standard.
 Download Now

 Ohio Environmental Protection Agency (Ohio EPA) Division of Environmental Response and Revitalization Resource Conservation and Recovery Act (RCRA) Hazardous Waste Section

 See national section for basic information and federal regulations.

 Comparison: State vs. Federal

 • Administration and enforcement.
-Ohio EPA's Division of Materials and Waste Management administers and enforces the state's biennial report requirements.
+The Ohio EPA's Division of Environmental Response and Revitalization administers and enforces the state's biennial report requirements.